 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

 Eliciting Student Thinking About Acid-Base Reactions via App and Paper-Pencil Based Problem Solving

-preprintsubmitted on 12.11.2019 and posted on 25.11.2019by Michael N. Petterson, Field M. Watts, Emma P. Snyder-White, Sabrina R. Archer, Ginger V. Shultz, Solaire Finkenstaedt-Quinn
+preprintsubmitted on 12.11.2019, 22:30 and posted on 25.11.2019, 12:01 by Michael N. Petterson, Field M. Watts, Emma P. Snyder-White, Sabrina R. Archer, Ginger V. Shultz, Solaire Finkenstaedt-Quinn